scottaohara/a11y_tab_widget/README.md

 If using iOS with VoiceOver enabled, and exploring by touch, a `tab` should announce itself as "Accessible name.
 Tab.
 Number of Numbers".
 If the touched `tab` is currently active VoiceOver will announce "Selected" prior to the accessible name.

 ### Keyboard
 When interacting with a Tab Widget with a desktop or laptop keyboard, one can use the <kbd>Tab</kbd> key to navigate to the `tablist`.
-Keyboard focus will highlight the `tab` that is currently active.
+Keyboard focus will move to the `tab` that is currently active.
+Pressing the <kbd>Tab</kbd> key again will move keyboard focus to the `tabpanel` itself.
+The `tabpanel` must be temporarily focusable so as to ensure that keyboard focus doesn't move past a `tabpanel` which doesn't contain any interactive (focusable) child elements.

 If the `tablist` is horizontally orientated, using the <kbd>Left</kbd> and <kbd>Right</kbd> arrow keys to will navigate to the previous and next `tab`s in the `tablist`.
 Keyboard focus will loop from the last `tab` to the first, and vice versa.
 If the `tablist` is vertically oriented, <kbd>Up</kbd> and <kbd>Down</kbd> arrow keys will navigate the `tab`s.
 Note: vertically oriented `tablist`s should have the attribute `aria-orientation="vertical`.